 If conflicted, keep in mind that some traps offer a more humane way of killing than others.

 Number of Traps

-Ridding your home of its rat or mouse population can be a frustrating process.
+Ridding a home of its rat or mouse population can be a frustrating process.
 Although many of these traps have been around for decades, they don’t always work.
-One problem may be the number of traps you’re using.
-Pest companies recommend three traps for every rodent you have.
-If you have five mice inhabiting your home, that means you’ll need to put out 15 traps to put an end to your infestation.
+One problem may be the number of traps being used.
+Pest companies recommend three traps for every rodent.
+If there are five mice inhabiting a home, that means 15 traps will be needed to put an end to the infestation.

 Single vs. Multi-Rat Trap

 Single traps work well for handling smaller problems of fewer than 10 mice.
-Just remember that most experts recommend three traps per rodent to eliminate your rodent population.
+Just remember that most experts recommend three single traps per rodent to eliminate a rodent population.

 Disposing of rat corpses can be understandably unpleasant.
-For example, the classic snap trap requires you to manually remove the corpse with your hands if you wish to reuse the trap.
-Glue traps make disposal easier—simply pick up the whole trap and throw it away.
-However, this disposable design requires you to replace the trap with a new one after every kill, which can get costly if you have a large rat population.
+For example, the classic snap trap requires a user to manually remove the corpse in order to reuse the trap.
+Glue traps make disposal easier—all the user needs to do is simply pick up the whole trap and throw it away.
+However, this disposable design requires replacing the trap with a new one after every kill, which can get costly if there’s a large rat population.

 Some newer designs allow the user to dispose of the rat without having to touch the dead rodent or even look at the corpse.
-These traps kill the rat in an enclosed space and use an external indicator to let you know when it’s full.
+These traps kill the rat in an enclosed space and use an external indicator to let the user know when it’s full.
 To dispose of the body, simply tip the trap over the garbage.
-If you’re squeamish, you can even avert your eyes as you lay the rodent to rest.
-This is a more attractive option for the faint of heart and still allows you to recycle the trap.
+This is a more attractive option for the faint of heart and still allows reuse of the trap.

 Ease of Use